Trump boosts hold on GOP nomination with decisive New Hampshire primary win

 “Despite President Biden’s absence from the ballot, Granite Staters still turned out in robust numbers to show their support for the great work that the Biden-Harris Administration has done to grow the economy, protect reproductive freedoms, and defend our democracy,” the state’s Democratic Party chair, Raymond Buckley, said in a statement.

-Biden’s victory also came despite reports of a “deepfake” robocall targeted at New Hampshire’s Democratic residents: Using an imitation of Biden’s voice, the call discouraged voters from participating in Tuesday’s primary.
+Biden’s victory also came despite reports of a “deepfake” robocall targeted at New Hampshire’s Democratic residents.
+Using an imitation of Biden’s voice, the call discouraged voters from participating in Tuesday’s primary.

 In a statement after the results were announced, Biden’s re-election campaign manager Julie Chavez Rodriguez indicated her attention was now focused on Trump, dismissing Haley’s prospects as a Republican contender in the general election.